 By the 5th grade I decided I’d like to be a botanist.
 My mom even humored me with a pet cactus that I constantly touched just to see what it took to get pricked.

 I was fearless.

-I say was because, inevitably, kids grow up and experience things that mold and shape them into their adult self.
-Even if the experience is as simple as falling off a bike, listening to punk rock for the first time or someone saying they think you’re cute.
+I say was because, inevitably, kids grow up and experience things that mold them into their adult self.
+Even if the experience is as simple as falling off a bike, listening to punk rock for the first time or having your crush sign your yearbook.

 Whatever it was in my case, I lost my fearlessness somewhere along the way.
-Now I squeal at the sight of the smallest spider, endure nightmares about Alf and have renounced horror movies.
+Now I squeal at the sight of a spider, endure nightmares about Alf and watch American Horror Story with the lights on.

 I may not be fearless anymore, but I’m still easily excited and love a good adventure.